 Messages Please make your child aware of plans for the day.
-Emergencies do not include forgetting homework, materials, or lunch money.
-If your child forgets his/her lunch money, lunch will be charged until the following day.
+Emergencies do not include forgetting homework, materials, or snack money.
 Social arrangements and rides to and from school should be settled before the students arrive at school.

 The office personnel at RHMS are extremely busy; however, emergency messages will be delivered if at all possible.
-After 1:00 PM. many students are in special classes, on the playground, or otherwise out-of-pocket.
+After 1:00 P.M. many students are in special classes, on the playground, or otherwise out-of-pocket.
 Please make sure your child knows how he/she is getting home, etc., before they leave home.